FederatedHPA scales with custom metrics

 Wait 15s, the replicas will be scaled up, then you can check the pod distribution again.

-$ karmadactl get po -l app=sample-app
+$ karmadactl get pods --operation-scope members -l app=sample-app

 NAME CLUSTER READY STATUS RESTARTS AGE